amonjot/METAmiDIV/README.md

     FILTER : The type of filters used to analyse OTU table (*Singleton* or *Doubleton* or *Bokulich* or *NoFilter*)

 Results will be placed in the result directory.

+## CITATION
+### Software
+Arthur Monjot.
+METAmiDIV: A ready to use METAbarcoding workflow to describe MIcrobial DIVersity.
+(2024). https://zenodo.org/doi/10.5281/zenodo.12751816

 ## REFERENCES